Luis Arraez Player Props: Marlins vs. Guardians

-Luis Arraez -- 1-for-5 in his last game -- will be in action for the Miami Marlins versus the Cleveland Guardians, with Zach Plesac on the mound, on April 21 at 7:10 PM ET.
+On Saturday, Luis Arraez (coming off going 1-for-5) and the Miami Marlins face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Giants.
+In his previous game he had a one-hit performance (1-for-5) against the Giants.

 Luis Arraez Game Info & Props vs. the Guardians